 “Tweens may not want to hear (or believe) stories of our life experiences but we certainly learn a lot by growing up and can relate to what they are going through in many ways,” says Baroud.
 Being honest with our kids about our experiences (including mistakes we’ve made, and consequences we’ve faced as a result) can sometimes help tweens connect with us more.

-Self-care talk is often marketed toward adults these days, but tweens should also hear these reminders from their parents.
-Horton says some ways to help your tween learn about self-care is by reminding them to “set boundaries online,” and “engage in offline interests that promote connection and personal growth.”
-Help your tween identify some of these interests (whether it’s sports, music, art, or spending time in nature) and find ways to support them.
+Self-care talk is often marketed toward adults, but tweens should also hear these reminders from their parents.
+Horton says some ways to help your tween learn about self-care is by reminding them to “set boundaries online” and “engage in offline interests that promote connection and personal growth.”
+Help your kid identify some of these interests (whether it’s sports, music, art, or spending time in nature) and find ways to support them.

 You’ve been managing most things for your child up to this point, but while tweens might initially struggle with having to set their own goals and work on their time management, you won’t do them any favors by giving in.
 Teach tweens to “break down large tasks into smaller, manageable steps.
 This reduces overwhelming feelings and increases a sense of accomplishment,” says Horton.
 She recommends getting your child an agenda or planner and helping them create a schedule to stay organized and reduce their stress related to deadlines.
 They will appreciate it in time.